NEW: Request for Comments

-The MDA is seeking input on the following stewardship guidelines and best management practices (BMPs) for home and residential use of neonicotinoid insecticides.
-These BMPs were developed in response to special registration review for neonicotinoid insecticides.
+The MDA is currently requesting comments on two draft neonicotinoid best management practices (BMPs) documents.
+These documents were developed in response to the special registration review for neonicotinoid insecticides.

-The purpose of these BMPs is to minimize the impact of neonicotinoid insecticides on insect pollinators.
+The purpose of these stewardship guidelines and BMPs is to minimize the impact of neonicotinoid insecticides on insect pollinators.
 The MDA, in cooperation with University of Minnesota Extension and others, has developed these BMPs to address the potential risk to pollinators from neonicotinoid insecticides.
-The MDA requests comments on the following document:
+Comments received will assist the MDA in revising these practices.
+The MDA requests comments on the following two documents:

 Comments may be submitted March 18 - May 16, 2019.
 Comments must be submitted by 4:30 p.m. on May 16, 2019.

 Please submit comments and questions by email to: